-There is an expectation that services participating in ePPOC will also participate in the benchmarking workshops.
+There is an expectation that services participating in ePPOC will participate in the benchmarking workshops.
 These workshops are an opportunity to network and collaborate with clinicians from other pain services, share ideas and learn from each other about what works (or doesn't) in the management of persistent pain.
-These workshops are held annually and attended by people from pain management services and key stakeholder bodies.
+These workshops are held annually and are attended by pain management services and key stakeholder bodies.

-Assigning and supporting a team of people to facilitate participation in ePPOC ePPOC Executive Lead - e.g. Director of pain service
+Assigning and supporting a team of people to facilitate participation in ePPOC

-It is important to have a 'whole of team' approach to ePPOC and a designated project team within your service with the skills and leadership to champion the project and initiate and embed change. ePPOC works best where there is support and leadership from management, clinical expertise and a small team that takes ownership of ePPOC.

-It is important that the roles listed below are identified prior to ePPOC being implemented at your service to ensure that ePPOC is accepted, implemented and supported within the service.
+It is important to have a project team at your service that has the skills and leadership to champion the project and initiate and embed change. ePPOC works best where there is support and leadership from management, clinical expertise and a small team that takes ownership of ePPOC.
+It is important that the roles listed below are identified prior to PaedePPOC being implemented at your service to ensure that ePPOC is accepted, implemented and supported within the service.